 Pitfall 2: Ignoring Risk Management

-Many beginners spend all their energy on “finding good entry points,” but ignore the more important questions: what’s the max loss per trade?
-What happens during a losing streak?
-What’s the daily loss cap?
+Many beginners put all their effort into “finding good entry points,” but ignore the more important questions: What’s the maximum loss per trade?
+What happens during consecutive losses?
+What’s the maximum daily loss limit?

-Risk management isn’t an optional add-on—it’s the only guarantee of your long-term survival in the market.
+Risk management isn’t an optional add-on; it’s the only guarantee for surviving in the market long-term.

 Pitfall 3: Jumping Straight into Machine Learning

 Deep learning models do have applications in quantitative trading, but they’re not something beginners should touch.
-Why?
-Financial time series data has extremely low signal-to-noise ratio, higher overfitting risk, and worse model interpretability.
+The reasons: financial time series data has extremely low signal-to-noise ratio, higher overfitting risk, and worse model interpretability.

-Start with rule-based strategies to understand market structure.
-Only consider introducing ML models after you’ve become proficient in backtesting, risk control, and deployment.
+Use rule-based strategies to understand market structure first, and only consider introducing ML models after you’re proficient in backtesting, risk control, and deployment.

 Pitfall 4: Treating Backtest as Live Trading

-Backtesting environments don’t have slippage surprises, API disconnections, or liquidity issues.
-If your backtest doesn’t simulate these real-world factors, its results are just a fairy tale.
+Backtesting environments don’t have slippage surprises, API disconnections, or liquidity不足 issues.
+If your backtest doesn’t simulate these real-world factors, its results are just a fantasy.

 Tools & Resources